poornavakra/terraform-vcs-workflow/README.md

-# terraform-vcs-workflow
-This repository has the Terraform configuration files to test VCS workflow
+This is a sample code which shows how the public module can be used to launch vpc, security group and ec2 instance.